technomancy/leiningen/README.md

 <img src="http://github.com/downloads/technomancy/leiningen/leiningen-banner.png" alt="Leiningen logo" title="The man himself" align="right" />

 Building Clojure projects with tools designed for Java can be an exercise in frustration.
-If you use Ant, you end up copying around a lot of the same tasks between XML files on all your projects;
-there's a lot of repetition.
-Maven avoids repetition, but provides very little transparency into what's really going on behind the scenes and forces you to become a Maven expert to script a nontrivial build.
-Either way you must write far more XML than is decent.

 With Leiningen, you describe your build with Clojure.

 ## Installation